-Not much to play with here; the type of sugar you use will be the main thing.
-We’re very keen to know the effect of using dark muscovado or maple sugar compared to simple white caster.
-Obviously we’re a long way off from being able to tell you.
+- Not much to play with here; the type of sugar you use will be the main thing.
+I’m planning to make a few batches this year using dark muscovado or maple sugar compared to simple white caster sugar, and I’ll see what difference that makes.
+I guess I’ll report back in… 2022?

-The author of the book (John Wright) says that blackberry whisky is the only fruit-whisky combo he’s found that actually tasted good… but we’re a little curious to see if Morello Cherry whisky doesn’t taste amazing!
-We’ll report back in err… eighteen months.
+- The author of the book (John Wright) says that blackberry whisky is the only fruit-whisky combo he’s found that actually tasted good… but I’m a little curious to see if Morello Cherry whisky doesn’t taste amazing!
+Give me some time and I’ll get back to you.

-If you’ve made a similar variation, but did something differently, or have any other tips or thoughts on this recipe, we’d love to hear them below!
-We’re planning to use the last batch we made as Christmas presents for booze-loving friends - we’ll be decorating some bottles with paint and pretty labels to really make them show-stopping.
-If you want to see us make a post on how we go about presenting our alcoholic gifts, just drop us a line below!
+If you’ve made a similar variation, but did something differently, or have any other tips or thoughts on this recipe, I’d love to hear them below!
+I used the the last batch we made as Christmas presents for booze-loving friends – I decorated some bottles with paint and pretty labels to really make them show-stopping.
+If you want to see a post on how I go about presenting alcoholic gifts, let me know in the comments!